rvbenmrtn/rvbenmrtn.github.io/_posts/2021-10-2-counting-all-tuples.md

 For example, the positive *even* integers `2, 4, 6, ...` are countable because they can easily be listed with no gaps and have an obvious pairing with the positive integers : `1→2, 2→4, 3→6, ...`.

-In this post I'll be considering all length n [tuples](https://en.wikipedia.org/wiki/Tuple) of positive integers, such as `(5,5)` or `(1,2,3,4)` or plain `(9)`, and showing how they too are countable, even though there are infinitely many lengths n, and infinitely many tuples of each length (except n=0).
+In this post I'll be considering [tuples](https://en.wikipedia.org/wiki/Tuple) of positive integers of any non-negative integer length n, such as `(5,5)` or `(1,2,3,4)`, and showing how they too are countable, even though there are infinitely many tuple lengths n, and infinitely many tuples of each length (except n=0).
 I'll also be writing [Python code](https://github.com/discretegames/discretegames.github.io/blob/main/code/counting-all-tuples.py) to list [thousands of them](https://raw.githubusercontent.com/discretegames/discretegames.github.io/main/assets/10ktuples.txt).

 It won't make sense yet but their list goes: